-I've been tying a long time.
+I've been typing a long time.
 I started at 13 (in 1971).
 I just had a hunch that typing was something I should learn to do.
 After all, all the adults I knew seemed to be able to do it.
 Why shouldn't I?
 In fact, why wasn't I being taught that in school instead of the names of the hairs on worms (villii), or the mating rituals of Bantu tribesmen?
 (Don't ask.)

 I asked my mother about it, and she dug out her own, old school books, gave me her old typewriter, showed me the basics, and I was on my way.
 A couple of years later, in high school, they actually offered typing classes.
 Worried that I hadn't taught myself well or correctly, I decided to sign up.
-Indeed, there were a couple of things I learned there that improved my typing, such as never correcting on-the-fly.
+Indeed, there were a couple of things I learned in that class that actually improved my typing, such as never correcting on-the-fly.
 Curiously, the next semester introduced us to electric machines, with built-in correction, and we were now taught to correct errors as soon as they happen, in order to maintain the best alignment, getting the cleanest lift of the old ink.
-I think I topped out a 60 word per minute (wpm).
-Not bad, and within the top 10 percent of the class.
+I think I topped out at 60 word per minute (wpm).
+Not bad, and well within the top 10 percent of the class.

-On the one hand, I just troopered on, but, on the other hand, I began to worry about it getting any worse.
+On the one hand ☺, I just troopered on, but, on the other hand, I began to worry about it getting any worse.
 When I needed to brake, I just couldn't apply the pressure needed to stop effectively.
-This was getting serious.

 You know me.
 I'm just the sort of autist who would find this more interesting than worrisome.
-So I started studying this new phenomenon extensively, and concluded that the tendons running through the palms of my hands, out to my fingers, we somehow jambing up together somewhere.
+So I started studying this new phenomenon extensively, and concluded that the tendons running through the palms of my hands, out to my fingers, were somehow jambing up together somewhere.
 Curious.
 Interesting.
 And more than a little inconvenient.
 Because I also quickly learned that, on those days, typing a letter was out of the question.
 It was just too painful.

-Did I mention that I was a weightlifter for years?
+Did I mention that I was also a weightlifter for years?
 And never really fully gave it up?
 I used to lift with my kids.
 I still have dumbells under my desk right now.
 But, guess what, the human body is just that: human.
 It can only take so much, something I was about to learn with my fancy, BioPace chain-ring set, too.
 And I was pushing mine too far.
 And it was impacting my work, my writing, my coding, my braking, even my shifting.